Montana Horse Sanctuary

 How does Montana Horse Sanctuary spend its money?

 Montana Horse Sanctuary directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Montana Horse Sanctuary tax-deductible?